yashmodi9998/frontend-bookshelf/README.md

 # Marvel Books and Characters

-Marvel Books and Characters is a project that lists out Marvel books and characters.
+Marvel Books and Characters is a project that lists Marvel books and characters.
 It consists of a frontend built with React.js and a backend/API created with Node.js.

 ## Live Demo